wallaby-rails/wallaby-rails/docs/configuration.md

 > since 5.2.0

-> Read more from [Authorizer](authorizer.md) to understand what authorizer does and how authorizer can be customized
+> Read more from [Authorizer](authorizer.md) to understand what authorizer does and how authorizer can be customized.

 A global authorizer `Admin::ApplicationAuthorizer` needs to be created inheriting from `Wallaby::ModelAuthorizer`: